annatar19/SDA25_project/code/surface_analysis/README.md

 `Core process`:
 1. Load `surface_winrate_dataset.csv` and ability to adjust `    return data[data['rank_diff'].abs() <= 50]` to check for either closes matches that is a rank difference of 50. or set it to infinite to test without filter.
 Allows for focusing more on effect of surface winrate
 2. Split data chronologically into training (first 80% of data) and test sets (last 20%) to preserve the time series.
-As training on future years to then accidentaly both test on past and future years makes no sense.
 3. fit logistic regression per surface, since surfaces do differ it would be nice to see whether we see it back in the metrics.
 - Rank diff model only
 - Winrate diff model only
 - Rank and Winrate diff model
-3 model types to thoroughly test
 4. Evaluates each model on the test set using:
 Accuracy, ROC AUC and summaries of regression

 #### surface_acerates_analysis.py:

-- `input`:
-- `output`:
+- `input`: a single DataFrame containing all csv files from a range of years defined by the parameter regex_pattern (using load_data.py)
+- `output`: plot of acerates (aggregrated on player level) and anova test results in terminal (pvalue)

 `Core process`:
+1. Preprocess data, dropping NaN rows, dropping carpet surface, dropping invalid values
+2. Calculate ace rates aggregrated on player level thus making sure each row is independent rather than calculating ace rate per match
+3. Plot acerates graph and Run ANOVA (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.f_oneway.html)